• Skip to primary navigation

 Saute Vegetables:

-• In a large pot, saute onions and garlic over medium heat until translucent.
+• In a large pot, saute onions and garlic over medium heat until the onions are translucent.

 • Add mushrooms and cooked lentils (if using soy crumbles, add instead of the lentils and mushrooms)